pygbe/pygbe/paper.md

 # Summary

-PyGBe—pronounced _pigbē_—is a Python library that solves problems in biomolecular electrostatics and nanoparticle plasmonics using the boundary integral method.
+PyGBe—pronounced _pigbē_—is a Python library for applications in biomolecular electrostatics and nanoparticle plasmonics.
+The previous code release, reported in @DCooper2016, solves the Poisson-Boltzmann equation for biomolecules immersed in an ionic solvent, using the boundary integral method.
+It computes the solvation energy, which is the free energy spent in moving a biomolecule from vaccum to its dissolved state.
+This quantity is used for assessing binding affinity, protein-surface interactions, and other mechanisms at this scale.

 This PyGBe release makes the following contributions:
 (1) it updates the exisiting library presented in @DCooper2016 to Python 3,